 3. The lack of support from the national organization.

-In turn, the Brothers were given two options: postpone pledging, or have their charter revoked
+In turn, the Brothers were given two options: postpone Education, or have their charter revoked

-The brothers unanimously decided to continue the pledging process despite the consequences.
+The Brothers unanimously decided to continue the Education process despite the consequences.
 In response, their charter was revoked.
 Two days later, on November 13, 1972, Mu Upsilon Alpha was formed.
-Of the 28 new brothers, 13 were women.
+Of the 28 new Brothers, 13 were women.

 In 1978, Kappa Kappa Psi too went co-ed.
 Since that time Kappa Kappa Psi has made countless efforts to re-establish the Alpha Phi chapter.
 However, the Brothers of Mu Upsilon Alpha have declined,and continue to let their Fraternity which they built from scratch grow and flourish into the Mu Beta Psi Chapter they are part of today.